Germany's Greens turn frosty towards any alliance with Merkel

 Merkel’s conservatives emerged from the vote as Germany’s dominant force but, with 311 of the 631 seats in the Bundestag (lower house), they lack a majority and need a coalition ally.
 They first held talks with the Social Democrats (SPD), who won 193 seats.
 The Greens won 63 seats and the radical Left 64.

-The Greens at first signaled that they would prefer to stay in opposition while the SPD formed a government with Merkel - which is still the most likely outcome of coalition talks.
+The Greens at first signalled that they would prefer to stay in opposition while the SPD formed a government with Merkel - which is still the most likely outcome of coalition talks.

 But many moderates in the Greens and conservatives hail it as a historic chance for the erstwhile rivals to join forces.

-“We’re ready to take over government responsibility but we’re going into these talks with a lot of skepticism,” said Goering-Eckardt.
+“We’re ready to take over government responsibility but we’re going into these talks with a lot of scepticism,” said Goering-Eckardt.
+(Editing by Stephen Brown and Mark Heinrich)